calestini/Kcompetition/README.md

 ## Files

-- DataWrangling.ipynb: descriptive analytics and basic data manipulation
+- DataWrangling.ipynb: descriptive analytics
+- data_manipulation.py: functions to clean and aggregate the data
+- Churn Case Documentation.ipynb: document with explanation of our approach to the competition

 ## Useful Links